zeetheme/whitedot/README.md

 * Combined these to js files to one for faster page loading - scripts.js and skip-link-focus-fix.js
 * Improved Schema markup for better SEO.
 * Added responsive container for oEmeb videos

+### 1.0.4 - June 18 2018 ###
+* Minor Improvements

+### 1.0.5 - June 26 2018 ###
+* Inprovement in Comments Form
+* Improvement in Theme Customizer
+* Removed the Social Icons options from Customizer and added Social Icons Navigation Menu.
+* A Navigation Menu named "Social Icon" Menu will automatically be created when theme is activated.